nightrunner91/nightvue/README.md

 # Introduction 👋

 NightVue is a development framework for [Vue.js 2.x](https://ru.vuejs.org/v2/guide/).
 While many other frameworks offer ready-to-use UI solutions, NightVue gives you the maximum freedom to develop your own web interfaces.
-The ideological basis of the framework is the most useful utilities from [Bootstrap 4.x](https://getbootstrap.com/docs/4.6/getting-started/introduction/), many of which have been improved.
 NightVue uses best practices from [Material Design 2](https://material.io/) throughout.
 The framework is powered by [Vue CLI 4.x](https://cli.vuejs.org/), one of the most convenient tools for developing with Vue.js.

 NightVue is build for Front-end developers who don't like rewriting the built-in styling solutions of third-party frameworks and plugins.
 It's for those who prefer to develop "from scratch".
 For those who need framework with ready-to-use UI solutions, we would recomend to use popular ones like [BootstrapVue](https://bootstrap-vue.org/), [Vuetify](https://vuetifyjs.com/en/), [Vue Material](https://www.creative-tim.com/vuematerial/), or whatever you like.